-I’ve just started a project called Changing Spaces of HIV Prevention: a cultural analysis of transformations in sexual sociability among gay and homosexually active men.
+In 2012 I started research on Changing Spaces of HIV Prevention: a cultural analysis of transformations in sexual sociability among gay and homosexually active men.
 It’s an ARC-funded Discovery Project which is investigating how new infrastructures of sexual encounter – principally online meeting sites – are reshaping gay life.
-It picks up where this paper left off, but what I’m aiming for is a much more historically grounded account that looks at the constitutive part played by spaces, objects, architectures, formats and devices in the shaping and imagination of gay community, identity, practices, desires.
+The aim is to produce an historically grounded account that looks at the constitutive part played by spaces, objects, architectures, formats and devices in the shaping and imagination of gay community, identity, practices, desires.

 In Pleasure Consuming Medicine I argued that the dance party was a crucial mechanism in the formation and imagination of a “community response to HIV/AIDS” in Sydney.
 Implicit in this argument was the (Latourian) idea that we can’t take notions like ‘community’, ‘society’, etc as pre-given formations with some sort of magical explanatory power.
 We actually have to trace the associations through which particular communities, identities, attachments, etc. emerge.
 This takes more than a study of meanings and representations (the classical fodder of cultural studies) – though of course these are significant.
 We also need to look at the part played by particular infrastructures, devices, objects, technologies, affects, architectures, etc. in these processes.